– □ x

 Where We Get Our Data

 Data.
 It’s everywhere.
 But which data can you trust and which will lead you down the dark path toward despair and demise?
-We use scraping to extract data from “trusted” sites on the web and compare that data with (large sets) to find inconsistencies that help us deduce things like trustworthiness, confidence, etc.
+We use scraping to extract data from “trusted” sites on the web and compare them to one and other to find inconsistencies that help us deduce things like trustworthiness, confidence, etc.

 EXTRACTING DATA FROM THE WEB IS DECEPTIVELY SIMPLE.